Bishnu Prasad Rabha

-Bishnu Prasad Rabha (1909–1969) was an Indian cultural figure from Assam, known for his contributions in the fields of music, dance, painting, literature as well as political activism.
-As an advocate of people's cultural movement, he drew heavily from different genres of classical and folk cultural traditions.
-Considered a doyen of the culture of Assam, the people of Assam affectionately call him Kalaguru (meaning: "the master of the arts").
-He is also called by Marxists as Sainik Silpi (sainik "soldier", silpi "artist") for his active participation in the armed struggle, led by the Revolutionary Communist Party of India (RCPI).
+Bishnu Prasad Rabha (Note: /as/.) (/as/; 31 January 1909 – 20 June 1969) was an Indian cultural figure from Assam, known for his contributions to music, dance, painting, literature, and political activism.
+As an advocate of the people's cultural movement, he drew heavily from various genres of classical and folk cultural traditions.
+Considered a doyen of the culture of Assam, the people of Assam affectionately call him Kalaguru (meaning "master of the arts").
+He is also called by Marxists Sainik Silpi (sainik "soldier", silpi "artist") for his active participation in the armed struggle led by the Revolutionary Communist Party of India (RCPI).